 You may think that most of your challenges are behind you, but the natural progression of life dictates that unexpected things will happen to you as you age.
 Few people are ready, as they reach 60, for the onslaught of physical and neurological changes that confront them.

 These challenges may come quickly, or take several years, but you will not be able to ignore them.
 They will interfere with your well-being and disturb the sense of balance that you have nurtured over the years.

-Here are some of the changes, according to the AARP, that you can expect as you move toward your 70s and 80s:
+Here are some of the changes (not counting infectious diseases), according to the AARP, that you can expect as you move toward your 70s and 80s:

 You may experience changes in the ear canal and eardrum, resulting in hearing loss.
 This happens to about 45 percent of people over 60, rising to 68 percent among those over 70.
 The ability to hear high-frequency tones is usually the first to be affected.

 You might find it harder to see in dim light.
 People over 60 need three times as much light to read as 20-year-olds.
 After age 60, the incidence of macular degeneration increases.

 The risk of heart disease rises with age: It’s the leading cause of death for people 75 to 84.